Rick Baker

-Richard Alan "Rick" Baker (born December 8, 1950) is a retired American special make-up effects creator and actor.
+Richard Alan Baker (born December 8, 1950) is an American actor and retired special make-up effects creator.
 He is mostly known for his creature designs and effects.
-Baker has won the Academy Award for Best Makeup a record seven times from a record eleven nominations, beginning when he won the inaugural award for the 1981 horror comedy film An American Werewolf in London.
+Baker has won the Academy Award for Best Makeup a record seven times from a record eleven nominations, beginning with his win in the first year of the category's existence, for the 1981 horror comedy An American Werewolf in London.

 Early life

 Baker was born on December 8, 1950, in Binghamton, New York, to Doris (née Hamlin), a bank teller, and Ralph B. Baker, a professional artist.
 He and his family moved to Covina, California when he was less than one year old.

 Career

 As a teenager, Baker began creating artificial body parts in his own kitchen.
 He also appeared briefly in the fan production The Night Turkey, a one-hour, black-and-white video parody of The Night Stalker (1972), directed by William Malone.
 Among Baker's first professional jobs was assisting prosthetic makeup effects veteran Dick Smith on the 1973 film The Exorcist.
 While working on The Exorcist, Baker was hired by director Larry Cohen to design and create a mutant infant for Cohen's 1974 film It's Alive.

 At the 54th Academy Awards, Baker received the inaugural Academy Award for Best Makeup for his work on An American Werewolf in London (1981).
 Subsequently, he has been nominated for Best Makeup ten more times, winning on seven occasions, both records in his field.
-Baker also created the werecat creature Michael Jackson transforms into in the music video Thriller (1983).
+His other Oscars came from Harry and the Hendersons, Ed Wood, The Nutty Professor, Men In Black, How The Grinch Stole Christmas and The Wolfman.
+Baker was also brought in by An American Werewolf in London John Landis to the music video Thriller (1983), where Baker created the werecat creature Michael Jackson transforms into and multiple zombies that dance alongside Jackson.